 Equity Securities Risk: The strategy invests in equity securities and therefore is subject to market risks and significant fluctuations in value.
+Equity securities are generally subordinate to an issuer's debt in the event of liquidation or bankruptcy.
 The strategy's investments in equity securities primarily consist of common stocks and may include American Depositary Receipts (ADRs), real estate investment trusts (REITs), and other equity securities.
-Common stocks generally are subordinate to the issuing company's debt securities, credit obligations and preferred stock upon the liquidation or bankruptcy of the issuing company.
-The value of an issuing company's common stock may rise or fall as a result of factors affecting the issuing company, companies in the same industry or sector, or the financial markets overall.
-ADRs are receipts issued by domestic banks or trust companies that represent the deposit of a security of a foreign issuer.
-ADRs are therefore subject to certain of the risks associated with investing directly in foreign securities, such as currency fluctuations, political and economic instability, capital restrictions, less liquidity, less government regulation, less publicly available information, increased price volatility, and differences in financial reporting standards, and may not accurately track the prices of the underlying foreign securities and their value may change materially at times when the U.S. markets are not open for trading.
+The value of an issuing company's common stock may rise or fall as a result of factors affecting the issuing company, such as decisions made by its management or decreased demand for the company's products or services.
+A common stock's value may also decline because of factors affecting not just the company, but also companies in the same industry or sector.
+The price of a company's common stock may also be affected by changes in financial markets that are relatively unrelated to the company, such as changes in interest rates, exchange rates, industry regulation, or other financial market factors.
+ADRs are receipts issued by domestic banks or trust companies that represent the deposit of a security of a foreign issuer and are publicly traded in the United States.
+ADRs are subject to certain of the risks associated with investing directly in foreign securities, such as currency fluctuations, political and economic instability, capital restrictions, less liquidity, less government regulation, less publicly available information, increased price volatility, and differences in financial reporting standards, and may not accurately track the prices of the underlying foreign securities and their value may change materially at times when the U.S. markets are not open for trading.
 REITs are pooled investment vehicles with their own fees and expenses and are subject to the risks associated with the real estate industry, adverse governmental actions, declines in property and real estate values, and the potential failure to qualify for federal income tax free pass through of net income and net realized gains and exemption from registration as an investment company.

 Exchange-Traded Fund Risk: The strategy may invest in exchange-traded funds (ETFs), which are pooled investment vehicles, such as registered investment companies and grantor trusts, whose shares are typically listed and traded on stock exchanges or otherwise traded in over-thecounter markets.
 To the extent a strategy invests in ETFs, the strategy will be subject to substantially the same risks as those associated with the direct ownership of the securities on which the ETF is based and the value of the strategy's investment will fluctuate in response to the performance of the ETF and its underlying securities.
 ETFs incur their own fees and expenses and, accordingly, a strategy's investments in ETFs may result in additional expenses associated with the strategy's investment program.
-Because the value of shares of an ETF depends, among other things, on the level of demand in the financial markets, ETF shares may trade at a discount or premium to their net asset value.
+Because the value of shares of an ETF depends, among other things, on the level of demand for such ETFs in the financial markets, ETF shares may trade at a discount or premium to their net asset value.
 The strategy may not be able to liquidate its holdings in ETFs at the most optimal time due to various factors, which could adversely affect the strategy's investment program and performance.